 - The awards are a means to stimulate learning and action, not an end in themselves.

-- Award criteria will be designed to meet a wide variety of city types and scales.
+- Awards criteria will be designed to meet a wide variety of city types and scales.

-- Award submissions that are not finalists for awards will still add to the growing body of good practices in the areas of food policy and planning.
+- Awards submissions that are not finalists for awards will still add to the growing body of good practices in the areas of food policy and planning.

 - Awards will recognize practices that are both unique and replicable, innovative and linked to other parallel advances in urban and territorial sustainability.